Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 # File Batch Source

-## Definition
-File Batch Source is a Guavus Enterprise Accelerator that is used when you need to read from a distributed file system.

 ## Description
+File Batch Source is a Guavus Enterprise Accelerator that is used when you want to read from a distributed file system.

 This accelerator proves to be instrumental when you have data organized across a distributed file system and you want to read it.